 - You can either leave them big or cut each piece in half.

-- Now wrap each piece individually in foil.
+- Now wrap the corn (each piece individually) in aluminum foil.

 - Optional: You can take it off, unwrap it and place the corn back on (without the foil) for a minute longer, to let it get the grill marks.